 Now I understand why.
-Most Advent Calendars reveal candy or a trinket each day the child crosses a date off the calendar.
+Most advent calendars reveal candy or a trinket each day the child crosses a date off the calendar.
 In a household with more than one kid, one Advent calendar can lead to squabbling.

 My solution is use an Advent calendar that focuses on the countdown instead of prizes each day.
-I like the countdown calendars better because you can reuse them year after year with little effort.
+I like these countdown calendars better because you can reuse them year after year with little effort.

 Lego Build Your Own Holiday Countdown Candle If you have little ones (or a spouse), you can’t quite trust around a burning candle each night, building a Lego Countdown Candle might work better for you.
 Just remove each marked day from the candle instead of burning it – easy and safe!